 Let Your Dentist Choose

 Lumineers may not be for you resulting from the expense and you cannot truly have an absolute guarantee that they will be worth it.
 DuraThin and DaVinci are very promising but are made of porcelain stacked on top of another.
 MACs will be the ideal but that also means you have to look for a cosmetic dentistry office that provides the MAC.
 Otherwise, you are left with either Empress or Emax.
 Ultimately, making a final decision will be affected by how your dentist will interpret the actual condition of your teeth and what shape and ascetic you are trying to accomplish.
-If you have any questions please visit our homepage.
+If you have any questions please visit our contact us.